azeemaf/doss/doc/overview.md

 Server
 ------

-A DOSS BlobStore consists of multiple storage areas (typically staging and preservation) which may in turn be backed by multiple filesystems.
-Objects are initially written to the staging area.
+A DOSS BlobStore consists of multiple storage areas.
+In production we expect to use two: "staging" and "preservation".
+Areas area in turn backed by one or more filesystems which each hold a complete identical copy of the area's objects.
+Objects are initially written to the staging area, a regular disk filesystem.
 Once a sufficient number of objects are written they are packed together into a container (currently tar files) and moved to the preservation area for writing to archival tape and mass delivery storage.

-In addition to packing the staging area gives us a time window where objects can be removed (failed transactions, mistakes) before they're permanently archived.
+In addition to managing packing the staging area gives us a time window where objects can be removed (failed transactions, mistakes) before they're permanently archived.
 It also means we can put the preservation area into a read-only mode during hardware maintenance without impacting applications at all.